-Norman Mailer on the Rat Race of Success and What True Growth Means
+Norman Mailer on the Paradoxes of Success and What True Growth Means

 “Growth is a greater mystery than death.
 All of us can understand failure … but not even the successful man can begin to describe the impalpable elations and apprehensions of growth.”